ocean-data-challenges/2020a_SSH_mapping_NATL60/README.md

 An example of how to load the data and run a statistical space-time interpolation is given in **ADJUST** `notebooks/3-cnn-example.ipynb`.

 ### Evaluation

+## Data processing

+**What do we need to describe here?
+My feeling is, this is useful to force flexibility in the processing tools (potential useful for diagnostics and reconstructions)**

+* tools for regridding
+* tools to compute geostrophic velocities, vorticity
+* spectra